Menu ☰

 Albert’s brother Sergeant Harry Praill Bausor was taken prisoner by the Germans on 21st March 1918 while serving with the Essex Regiment.

 The 1918 register of electors listed Albert’s brother John Harris Bausor still at 55 Victoria Road.
 Five years later he married Albert’s widow.
-She eventually died in 1972.
+She died, aged 81, in 1973.

 We currently have no further information on Albert Charles Bausor, If you have or know someone who may be able to add to the history of this soldier, please contact us.